QuTech-Delft/OpenQL/docs/mapping.rst

-or take just the most critical one, to try multiple ones and evaluate each alternative to map it, comparing those alternatives against one of the metrics (see later), and even go into recursion (see later as well), i.e. looking further ahead to see what the effects on subsequent two-qubit gates are when mapping the current one.
+or take just the most critical one, to try multiple ones and evaluate each alternative to map it, comparing those alternatives against one of the metrics (see later), and even go into recursion (see later as well), i.e. looking farther ahead to see what the effects on subsequent two-qubit gates are when mapping the current one.

-In this context the *criticality* of a gate is an important property of a gate: the *criticality* of a gate is the length of the longest dependence path from the gate to the SINK gate and is computed in a single linear backward scan over the dependencd graph (Dijkstra's algorithm).
+In this context the *criticality* of a gate is an important property of a gate: the *criticality* of a gate is the length of the longest dependence path from the gate to the ``SINK`` gate and is computed in a single linear backward scan over the dependence graph (Dijkstra's algorithm).

 Deciding for the next two-qubit gate to map, is done based on the following option: